 This fall Enron will launch an innovative and comprehensive Corporate Marketing program designed to further solidify our industry position by building closer ties and an on-going dialogue with the individuals and companies who are most important to our future.
 The program will engage over 5,000 business executives, financial analysts, opinion leaders, regulators and legislators across the country in an open, in-depth dialogue.
 We have engaged global intelligence solutions firm—Intellibridge Corporation—to support our cutting-edge effort.

-This by invitation only effort will take place on several levels: live events to foster one-on-one interaction web portals that will offer daily news and objective analysis of current events on our markets, live web casts and on-demand research capability; and a quarterly publication with original content on breaking issues.
+This by invitation only effort will take place on several levels: live events to foster one-on-one interaction; web portals that will offer daily news and objective analysis of current events on our markets, live web casts and on-demand research capability; and a quarterly publication with original content on breaking issues.

 Our first live forum event, “U.S. Energy Policy at a Crossroads: Alternative Futures for the Current Energy Crisis,” is scheduled for October 3-4, 2001 at the Ritz-Carlton Hotel, Pentagon City just outside of Washington, DC.
 The topic and location are timed to address the issues in the energy industry that have taken center stage in recent months.
 This forum will provide an opportunity to engage in an open, rational dialogue on how to best address the critical issues facing the energy industry today.